protowlf/InTomb/README.md

 -------------------------------------------------------------------------
 Notes:

 There's probably a mix of good and bad blueprint practices in here.
-I think it's mostly good (2 of us work in Unreal professionally), but as the jam approaches its deadline standards decline!
+I think it's mostly good, but as the jam approached its deadline standards declined!

+You can find our test levels we used while building the game.
+Gives a little glimpse of how the game looked in-progress as we built the pieces.